James Joyce: Quotations (2) - Extracts from the Works [II]

 [ top ]

 Home Rule Comes of Age” (Il Piccolo della Sera, 1907): ‘Probably the Lords will kill the measure, since that is their trade, but if they are wise, they will hesitate to alienate the sympathy of the Irish for constitutional agitation; especially now that India and Egypt are in an uproar and the overseas colonies are asking for an imperial federation.
 From their point of view, it would not be advisable to provoke by an obstinate veto the reaction of a people who, poor in everything else and rich only in political ideas, have perfected the strategy of obstructionism and made the word “boycott” an international war-cry.’
-(Critical Writings, 1966, p.194; see full-text version in RICORSO Library, “Authors > Joyce > Criticism” - via index or as attached.)
+(Critical Writings, 1966, p.194; see full-text copy in RICORSO Library, “Authors > Joyce > Criticism” - via index or as attached.)

 Ireland, Island of Saints and Sages” (trans. from ”Irelanda, Isola dei Santi e dei Savi” [Slocum Coll., Yale UL], being a lecture of 27 April 1907 given at Università Popolare, Trieste) - extracts [I]: ‘[A]nyone who reads the history of the three centuries that precede the coming of the English must have a strong stomach, because the internecine strife, and the conflicts wit the Danes and the Norwegians, the black foreigners and the white foreigners, as they were called, follow each other so continuously and ferociously that they make this entire era a veritable slaughterhouse.
 The danes occupied all the principal ports on the east coast of the island and established a kingdom at Dublin, now the capital of Ireland, which has been a great city for about twenty centuries.
 Then the native kings killed each other off, taking well-earned rests from time to time in games of chess.
 Finally, the bloody victory of the usurper Brian Boru over the nordic hordes on the [159] sand dunes outside the walls of Dublin put an end to the Scandanavian raids.
 The Scandanavians, however, did not leave the country, but were gradually assimilated into the community, a fact that we must keep in mind if we want to understand the curious character of the modern Irishman.’
 (Critical Writings, 1966, pp.159-60.)